-The definition can be made drawing by drawing directly in the xsheet, or at once by using the New Level dialog.
+The definition can be made drawing by drawing directly in the Xsheet/Timeline, or at once by using the New Level dialog.
 You can assign it the name and the numbering order you prefer.

 In case you use the New Level dialog you can set the number of drawings the level is made of, the animation step to expose the level repeating its frames, and the increment, that sets the way the level drawings are numbered.
-For example a step value 2 repeats each drawing twice in the xsheet column, while an increment value 2 numbers the drawings 1, 3, 5, etc.
+For example a Step: value 2 repeats each drawing twice in the Xsheet column (or Timeline layer), while an Increment: value 2 numbers the drawings 1, 3, 5, etc.

 By default scanned drawings are saved in the +inputs directory of the current project; if the +inputs definition uses the $scenepath variable, they are saved only if the scene is saved (see Project Default Folders ).

-You can change the location by using either the Path field in the New Level dialog, or the Level Settings window in case you define a level directly in xsheet.
+You can change the location by using either the Path: field in the New Level dialog, or the Level Settings window in case you define a level directly in Xsheet/Timeline.

 Settings such as the length of the level and the numbering order can be edited later, as you are free to arrange the images composing your animation level the way you prefer (see Editing Animation Levels ).

-When an animation level is defined, the name and numbers for the drawings of the level are displayed in red as no level actually exists yet; the column cells where the level is exposed are colored in light blue, the color denoting full-color images (see Working with Xsheet Columns ).
+When an animation level is defined, the name and numbers for the drawings of the level are displayed in red as no level actually exists yet; the column/layer cells where the level is exposed are colored in light blue, the color denoting full-color images (see Working with Columns/Layers ).